Curriculum Vitae

 • MIDI, Recording and Production Techniques

-• Assistant Professor, Department of Media Arts, College of the Arts, Tamagawa University, Tokyo, Japan (2006–present)
+• Assistant Professor, Department of Media Arts, College of the Arts, Tamagawa University, Tokyo, Japan (2006–2012)

 • Adjunct Assistant Professor, Department of Music, Columbia University, New York, USA (2004–2005)